 A) Chemical depiction of the conserved two-step mechanism where the glycosidic oxygen is protonated by an acidic residue and a nucleophile adds into the anomeric carbon leading to elimination of the hydrolyzed product.
 B) The rate of 4MU-chitobioside catalysis (1/sec) by mAMCase catalytic domain is plotted as a function of 4MU-chitobioside concentration (μ M).
 Each data point represents n = 4 with error bars representing the standard deviation.
-Michaelis-Menten equation without substrate inhibition was used to estimate the k{cat} and K_M from the initial rate of reaction at various substrate concentrations.
+Michaelis-Menten equation without substrate inhibition was used to estimate the k{cat} and KM from the initial rate of reaction at various substrate concentrations.
 C) The rate of substrate turnover (1/sec) by mAMCase catalytic domain is plotted as a function of pH.
+Error bars represent the 95% confidence interval.
 D) The Michaelis-Menten constant of mAMCase catalytic domain is plotted as a function of pH.
-E) The catalytic efficiency (k{cat}/K_M) of mAMCase catalytic domain is plotted as a function of pH.
+Error bars represent the 95% confidence interval.
+E) The catalytic efficiency ($k{cat}/K{\rm M}$) of mAMCase catalytic domain is plotted as a function of pH.
 F) Hypothetical catalytic activity modeled explained by a low pH mechanism (red), and high pH mechanism (blue) and their corresponding total activity (dashed line).